sccnlab/PyMVPD/README.md

 If you plan to use the toolbox, please consider citing this.

 ```
-@inproceedings{puig2018virtualhome,
-  title={Virtualhome: Simulating household activities via programs},
-  author={Puig, Xavier and Ra, Kevin and Boben, Marko and Li, Jiaman and Wang, Tingwu and Fidler, Sanja and Torralba, Antonio},
-  booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition},
-  pages={8494--8502},
-  year={2018}
-}

 @article {Fang2021.10.12.464157,
 	author = {Fang, Mengting and Poskanzer, Craig and Anzellotti, Stefano},
 	title = {PyMVPD: A toolbox for multivariate pattern dependence},